 Because let’s say you are the lucky owner of a cafe in New York, it’s unlikely you are going to be able to compete with big chains like Starbucks or Coffee Bean for “best coffee”, however there’s a chance for you to rank for a search like “best coffee in New York”.

-Just do a quick Google search and you will see it’s all ranked by homegrown local businesses.
+Just do a quick Google search and you will see the SERPs are all dominated by homegrown local businesses.

-Likewise if you’re a bakery in Florida, you don’t need to top the local search results in Houston.
+Likewise, if you’re a bakery in Florida, you don’t need to top the local search results in Houston.
 You want to be visible to people searching for bakeries in your locality in Florida.
-To bolster your organic local traffic, you need a solid local SEO strategy.
-According to Moz, your proximity to searchers is the number one local pack-ranking factor.

 If your site is not well optimized, you’ll struggle to rank high on local SERPS.
 Here are key local on-page optimization practices that you should always keep in mind: